gomorpheus/morpheus-apidoc/source/includes/_service_plans.md

 name | Y | Service plan name
-code | Y | Service plan code, must be unique description | N | Service plan description active | N | Can be used to enable / disable the service plan.
-Default is on editable | N | Can be used to enable / disable the editability of the service plan.
+code | Y | Service plan code, must be unique description | N | Service plan description editable | N | Can be used to enable / disable the editability of the service plan.
 Default is on maxStorage | Y | Max storage size in bytes maxMemory | Y | Max memory size in bytes maxCores | N | Max cores maxDisks | N | Max disks allowed provisionType.id | Y | Provision type ID customCores | N | Can be used to enable / disable customizable cores.
-Default is on customMaxStorage | N | Can be used to enable / disable customizable storage.
-Default is on customMaxDataStorage | N | Can be used to enable / disable customizable extra volumes.
-Default is on customMaxMemory | N | Can be used to enable / disable customizable memory.
-Default is on addVolumes | N | Can be used to enable / disable ability to add volumes.
-Default is on sortOrder | N | Sort order priceSets.id | N | List of price sets to include in service plan config.ranges | N | Key for service plan custom configuration, see [Config](#config)
+Default is off customMaxStorage | N | Can be used to enable / disable customizable storage.
+Default is off customMaxDataStorage | N | Can be used to enable / disable customizable extra volumes.
+Default is off customMaxMemory | N | Can be used to enable / disable customizable memory.
+Default is off addVolumes | N | Can be used to enable / disable ability to add volumes.
+Default is off sortOrder | N | Sort order priceSets.id | N | List of price sets to include in service plan config.ranges | N | Key for service plan custom configuration, see [Config](#config)